IBMStreams/pypi.streamsx.eventstreams/README.md

 | JAVA_HOME | Java Home, at least Java 1.8, required for remote build |

-Uninstall the streamsx.eventstreams package from your Python environment before test:
+Uninstall the `streamsx.eventstreams` package from your Python environment before test:

-`pip uninstall streamsx.kafka --yes`
+`pip uninstall streamsx.eventstreams --yes`

 For the tests, an application configuration with name `messagehub` is required.
 It must contain the